EdisonLeeeee/GraphGallery/README.md

 # GraphGallery
 GraphGallery is a gallery of state-of-the-arts graph neural networks for [TensorFlow 2.x](https://github.com/tensorflow/tensorflow) and [PyTorch](https://github.com/pytorch/pytorch).
-NOTE: Version 0.3.0 is still in testing.
 <!--
 This repo aims to achieve 4 goals:
 + Similar or higher performance